archd3sai/SQL/Leetcode/Hard.md

 ```

 ```
+# Write your MySQL query statement below
 SELECT D.Name AS Department, E.Name AS Employee, E.Salary
 FROM Employee AS E
 JOIN Department AS D ON E.DepartmentId = D.Id

 WHERE E.Salary IN

-(SELECT DISTINCT E2.Salary
+(SELECT * FROM (SELECT DISTINCT E2.Salary
 FROM Employee AS E2
 WHERE E2.DepartmentId = E.DepartmentId
-ORDER BY E2.Salary DESC LIMIT 3)
+ORDER BY E2.Salary DESC LIMIT 3) AS sq)
 ```
+**Note:** Since Mysql does not allow a LIMIT clause in sub query.
+So, we override this limitation by wrapping our subquery inside another query.

 ### Question: Trips and Users [Link](https://leetcode.com/problems/trips-and-users/)